TheSushi22/Godot_Translator_CSV_Python_Script/README.md

 # Godot_Translator_CSV_Python_Script
-A python script that goes through your godot project folder, pulls all the text and translates them into your desired language, and saves them as a csv file
+A python script that goes through your godot project folder, pulls all the text, translates them into your desired language, and saves them as a csv file

 # Requirements
 pip install deep-translator